Rodents like porcupines are usually easy prey to a range of predators.

 Porcupines in Africa mates between May and December.
 The gestation period is 94 days.
-Most births occurs from August with a peak in January.
+Most births occur from August with a peak in January.

 These are one of the very few mammals that have sex on a frequent basis outside the female's fertile period.

-This is probably important for maintaining pair bonds and social organization within a group.
+This is important for maintaining pair bonds and social organization within a group.

 One baby is born at a time.
 It is suckled for three months' and eats its first solid in about a month.